-English Standard Preliminary Course Outcomes: A Student:
+English Standard HSC Course Outcomes: A student

-EN11-1 responds to and composes increasingly complex texts for understanding, interpretation, analysis, imaginative expression and pleasure.

-EN11-2 uses and evaluates processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies.

-EN11-3 analyses and uses language forms, features and structures of texts, considers appropriateness for purpose, audience and context and explains effects on meaning

-EN11-4 applies knowledge, skills and understanding of language concepts and literary devices into new and different contexts.

-EN11-5 thinks imaginatively, creatively, interpretively and analytically to respond to and compose texts that include considered and detailed information, ideas and arguments.

-EN11-6 investigates and explains the relationships between texts.

-EN11-7 understands and explains the diverse ways texts can represent personal and public worlds.

-EN11-8 identifies and explains cultural assumptions in texts and their effects on meaning.

-EN11-9 reflects on, assesses and monitors own learning and develops individual and collaborative processes to become an independent learner.
+- EN12-1 independently responds to and composes complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure. - EN12-2 uses, evaluates and justifies processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies. - EN12-3 analyses and uses language forms, features and structures of texts and justifies their appropriateness for purpose, audience and context and explains effects on meaning. - EN12-4 adapts and applies knowledge, skills and understanding of language concepts and literary devices into new and different contexts. - EN12-5 thinks imaginatively, creatively, interpretively, analytically and discerningly to respond to and compose texts that include considered and detailed information, ideas and arguments. - EN12-6 investigates and explains the relationships between texts. - EN12-7 explains and evaluates the diverse ways texts can represent personal and public worlds. - EN12-8 explains and assesses cultural assumptions in texts and their effects on meaning. - EN12-9 reflects on, assesses and monitors own learning and refines individual and collaborative processes as an independent learner.

-YEAR 11 ENGLISH STUDIES - PRELIMINARY COURSE ASSESSMENT SCHEDULE 2022
+ENGLISH STUDIES - HSC ASSESSMENT SCHEDULE 2022